My Pets (Part 1) and Alphabet Group ‘JFLYV’

 Daily:

-Total Physical response/warm-up Exercise (to be done before every session)
+Total Physical response/warm-up exercise (to be done before every session)

 Aim: To enable the children to understand the given commands and respond correctly.

-Action Time (Commands):
+Action time (Commands):

 - Stand up